-- At this moment, Ana G. Mendez University campuses are not authorized to receive international students.
-Interested international students can apply to online programs.
-Applicants must contact the Director of Admissions for more information. - 2.
-All requirements for admission, readmission, and transfer will apply to international students. - Admission for international students will be subject to the immigration laws and regulations in effect. - 4.
+- Ana G. Mendez University is currently accepting international students for Main Campus-Online Programs only.
+The ground campuses are not accepting international students. - Interested international students can apply to online programs.
+Applicants must contact the Director of Admissions for more information. - 3.
+All requirements for admission, readmission, and transfer will apply to international students. - 4.
+The educational level of the international student must be validated through an official transcript. - 5.
+Admission for international students will be subject to the immigration laws and regulations in effect. - 6.
 Students will have a period of 56 calendar days to submit their documents from the beginning of the course to complete their file.
 If the student does not submit the required documentation, admission and enrollment will be canceled.